Hypsizygus ulmarius: Culinary

-Although many foragers feel that H. ulmarius mushrooms are tougher and do not taste as good as oyster mushrooms in the Pleurotus genus, they are still sought after in the wild.
+Although many foragers feel that Hypsizygus ulmarius mushrooms are tougher and do not taste as good as oyster mushrooms in the Pleurotus genus, they are still sought after in the wild.
 There are even commercially available kits to grow these mushrooms at home.
 Like most edible mushrooms, they are good sources of protein, fiber, and vitamin B.

 Human health

-There is both historical and modern interest in H. ulmarius’s possible medicinal applications, and most of these recent studies have been primarily performed in India.
+There is both historical and modern interest in the possible medicinal applications of Hypsizygus ulmarius.
 Studies have found compounds in both the mycelium and the fruiting body believed to be anti-inflammatory, antioxidant, antitumor and antidiabetic.
 It is considered a medicinal fungus in China.

 Mycoremediation

 Mycoremediation refers to the breakdown and removal of toxins from the environment using fungi.
-H. ulmarius has the demonstrated potential to accomplish this in a couple different ways.
+Hypsizygus ulmarius has the demonstrated potential to accomplish this in a couple different ways.
 For example, the fungus uses the enzyme laccase to help decompose the lignin in the tissue of its host tree.
 Because this enzyme has low substrate specificity, it may be used to biodegrade materials like plastics.
 Scientists are researching what affects laccase production in order to take advantage of this enzyme’s many uses.
 Additionally, laccase produced by H. ulmarius has also been shown to degrade different dyes, which could prove useful in treating water.